pantherfoundation/panther-core/README.md

 It does _not_ include the zero knowledge circuits, although these will be published in the future.

-At the time of writing, the repository contains the code for v0.5 of the MASP, which provides both advanced staking and the foundation (i.e. a significant part but not the entirety) of the future v1.0 release.

 To understand more about this codebase see [the documentation](docs/get-started.md)

 ## Development / testing / contributing